rainsid/vault/rust/TheRustProgrammingLanguage/ch08/02 Storing UTF-8 Encoded Text with Strings.md

 # What is a String

 **String**
-- is a type provided by Rust's standard lib rather than coded into the core langauge
+- is a type provided by Rust's standard lib rather than coded into the core language
 - is growable, mutable, owned, UTF-8 encoded string type

 ---